Bell's Palsy Rehabilitation

 – Musculoskeletal Assessment + Stretching

-In Traditional Chinese Medicine, acupuncture has been used for thousands of years to assist in Bell’s Palsy recovery, and the initial treatment goal according to TCM is to expel Wind and resolve Damp, as well as to invigorate Qi and promote Blood circulation to the face.
-Consistent acupuncture treatments (usually recommended once or twice per week), can help soothe a patient and expedite resolution of paralysis, and enhance nerve function.
+In Traditional Chinese Medicine, acupuncture has a long history of being used to assist in Bell’s Palsy recovery, and the initial treatment goal according to TCM is to expel Wind and resolve Damp, as well as to invigorate Qi and promote Blood circulation to the face.
+Consistent acupuncture treatments (usually recommended once or twice per week), is believed it may help soothe a patient, help with paralysis symptoms and enhancing nerve function.

-Massage can also help ease the symptoms of Bell’s Palsy.
-Gently massaging the afflicted areas of the face, or practicing daily facial exercises can help the condition.
-Additionally, a full body massage on areas that are unaffected by the condition can help.
-Stress can worsen the condition, and is often thought to be a precipitating factor that may bring on an episode, so receiving a relaxing, full body massage can help soothe a patient and lead to a quicker recovery.
+Massage may also help ease the symptoms of Bell’s Palsy.
+Gently massaging the afflicted areas of the face, or practicing daily facial exercises may help the condition.
+Additionally, a full body massage on areas that are unaffected by the condition is believed to also help.
+Stress may worsen the condition, and is often thought to be a precipitating factor that may bring on an episode, so receiving a relaxing, full body massage may help soothe a patient and lead to a quicker recovery.